 Associated Builders & Contractors Excellence in Construction Award

 4901 Broadway, Suite 250, San Antonio, TX 78209

 About Chesney Morales Partners

-Founded in 1977 by principals Mac Chesney and Richard Morales, Chesney Morales Partners has worked on many offices, hospitals, clinics, and other medical buildings in San Antonio, throughout Texas, and around the country.
+Founded in 1977 by principals Mac Chesney and Richard Morales, Chesney Morales Partners has worked on several offices, hospitals, clinics, and other medical buildings in San Antonio, throughout Texas, and around the country.
 The company is also known for its civic projects, restaurants, schools, and homes.
-The firm has received an Associated Builders & Contractors’ Excellence in Construction Award for its renovation of the historic Playhouse San Antonio.
-The firm offers a full range of services, from architecture and interior design, to construction administration and master planning.
+The firm has received Associated Builders & Contractors (ABC)’s Excellence in Construction Award for its renovation of the historic Playhouse San Antonio.
+As a firm that has been around for several years, the firm now offers a full range of services, from architecture and interior design, to construction administration and master planning.
 Chesney Morales Partners’ major projects in the San Antonio metro area include buildings for the University of Texas at San Antonio and the San Antonio Medical Center.
-In addition to five partners the firm has a staff of 28.

-Chesney Morales contributed to San Antonio’s officescape in a big way with its redesign and expansion of a favorite local landmark in San Antonio: The Bakery Building on Broadway.
-Chesney Morales worked with another local firm to remodel, expand, and repurpose the historic Butterkrust Bakery building, originally built in 1941.
-The project completely retrofitted and modernized the facilities and be more energy efficient for its mixed-use tenants, adding a three-story, 34k-square-foot expansion, as well as a two-story, 33k-square-foot expansion onto the historic structure.
-The firm also built the Shavano Oaks office building, creating a wonderful, native limestone entryway in front of a clean-lined building, featuring slate tile and granite in the interior, and a patio on the third floor.
+Chesney Morales Partners contributed to San Antonio’s officescape in a big way with its redesign and expansion of a favorite local landmark in San Antonio: The Bakery Building on Broadway.
+Chesney Morales worked with another local firm to remodel, expand, and repurpose the historic Butterkrust Bakery building originally built in 1941.
+The project completely retrofitted and modernized the facilities and be more energy efficient for its mixed-use tenants, adding a three-story, 34,000 square foot expansion, as well as a two-story 33,000 square foot expansion onto the historic structure.
+The firm also built the Shavano Oaks office building which exhibits a wonderful, native limestone entryway in front of a clean-lined building featuring slate tile and granite in the interior and a patio on the third floor.